List of Days of Our Lives characters introduced in the 1960s: Mike Horton

 Mike Horton is the son of Laura Horton, and was named after Mickey Horton, who was thought to be his father, though his actual father was Bill Horton, Mickey's brother.
 Mike has the honor of being the most recast character in Days of our Lives history, having been played by sixteen different actors since his character's birth in 1968.
-He's also been the most constantly aged and deaged.
+He's also been the most constantly aged and de-aged.
 His most well known (and longest lasting) portrayers were Wesley Eure from June 6, 1974, to January 16, 1981, Michael T. Weiss from August 8, 1985, to March 1, 1990, and Roark Critchlow from April 27, 1994, to November 19, 1999, and June 23 to 28, 2010.
+In June 2025, it was revealed Critchlow would reprise the role when Mike returns to town.

 Mike grew up knowing his father as town lawyer Mickey Horton and was as shocked as Mickey was to learn that his true father is the man he thought was his uncle Bill, who drunkenly raped his mother, Dr. Laura Spencer, while she was married to Mickey.
 Although Mike has become a bit closer to Bill through the years, he still considers Mickey to be his father.

 Mike was married for the first time very young to Margo Anderman and his wife died in the summer of 1980 of leukemia.
 He left town not long after that happened, but later returned and began a residency at Salem University, while looking after his teenage sister, Jennifer.
 During this time, he began a relationship with Dr. Robin Jacobs, which was made difficult by their different religions, Robin was devoutly Jewish and Mike was Catholic and she wouldn't allow herself to marry inter-faith.
 Although Mike wanted to convert in order to make the relationship work, he eventually realized that wouldn't be fair to either of them and Robin left town to live in Israel.
 Sometime later Mike learned that Robin had given birth to his son, Jeremy.
 Mike left Salem in 1990 to join Robin and Jeremy and try to make a family.